Microsoft XPS

 XPS files can be recognized by their .xps extension.
-On a Vista or Windows 7 machine, the file icon is a small representation of the content of the first page with the blue XPS glider icon in the lower right corner.
+On a Windows computer, the file icon is a small representation of the content of the first page with the blue XPS glider icon in the lower right corner.

-XPS is closely linked to the Microsoft Vista and Windows 7 operating systems, being used as part of its underlying graphics architecture.
-It is probably no coincidence that Apple use its main competitor, PDF, as the graphics model within OS X. The goal of both technologies is offering WYSIWYG (What you see is what you get) when viewing and printing documents.
+XPS is closely linked to the Windows operating system, as it is a part of its underlying graphics architecture since Microsoft Vista.
+It is probably no coincidence that Apple uses its main competitor, PDF, as the graphics model within OS X. The goal of both technologies is offering WYSIWYG (What you see is what you get) when viewing and printing documents.

-Within Vista and Windows 7, a language called XAML is used to describe how objects such as text need to appear on screen.
+Within Windows, a language called XAML is used to describe how objects such as text need to appear on-screen.
 XPS is a subset of this XAML language, specifically geared towards a fixed page format so that text cannot reflow when it is sent to different devices.
 In previous Microsoft operating systems, a technology called GDI was used.
 Compared to GDI, XPS is graphically more sophisticated and faster when printing complex objects such as transparencies or blends.
 There is less need for software vendors to implement their own printing technology to get around limitations (as was often the case with GDI).

 What can you do with XPS